-The employing department or unit is responsible for contacting IES to initiate and request immigration sponsorship for eligible employees.
-If the department or unit wishes to request employment-based immigration benefits for a FN faculty or staff member, the department chair or unit director must submit a request in writing to the Associate Director of International Student and Scholar Services.
+The employing department or unit is responsible for contacting CGE to initiate and request immigration sponsorship for eligible employees.
+If the department or unit wishes to request employment-based immigration benefits for a foreign national faculty or staff member, the department chair or unit director must submit a request in writing to the International Scholar Coordinator.
 The department or unit must be prepared to facilitate the completion of the necessary evidence and documentation to support the application.

-- The employing department or unit may not represent that UMBC will petition for a specific category (e.g., H-1B) of immigration status without first consulting with IES.
-IES will review each case individually and advise on appropriate and available immigration options, based on policy, guidelines and legal requirements. - The employing department or unit is not authorized to represent that the University is able to guarantee specific immigration status or benefits.
+- The employing department or unit may not represent that UMBC will petition for a specific category (e.g., H-1B) of immigration status without first consulting with CGE.
+CGE will review each case individually and advise on appropriate and available immigration options, based on policy, guidelines and legal requirements. - The employing department or unit is not authorized to represent that UMBC is able to guarantee specific immigration benefits or status.
 Employment-based immigration is very complex and there are many factors outside of UMBC's control that may prevent a successful petition. - The request to pursue employment-based immigration sponsorship must be approved by both the department chair or unit director, the dean or division head and the applicable vice president. - Immigration application filing fees are the responsibility of the hiring department/unit.
-The department/unit may choose to work with their college or division head to determine how to cover the costs. - If outside counsel is required to assist with an employment-based immigration petition, IES will provide the hiring department or unit with an estimate of any costs for which the department/unit would be responsible.
+The department/unit may choose to work with their college or division head to determine how to cover these costs. - If outside counsel is required to assist with an employment-based immigration petition, CGE will provide the hiring department or unit with an estimate of any costs for which the department/unit would be responsible. - In consultation with CGE staff, the employing department or unit should determine at the point of hire whether or not they intend to provide immediate green card sponsorship.
+Positions that involve teaching may be eligible for Program Electronic Review Management (PERM) system Special Handling, which greatly reduces the administrative burden of sponsorship, may allow the department to forgo the reselection process, and generally offers faster processing times overall. - To take advantage of the provisions of special handling, the PERM application must be filed within 18 months of the date the foreign national was selected for the position (the date of offer, not the start date on the job).

 Employment-based immigration petitions cannot be submitted solely for the benefit of the foreign national employee.
-The employing department or unit must consult with appropriate IES staff prior to making a formal offer to a FN faculty or staff member to ensure the FN meets the basic eligibility requirements for the immigration classification necessary to accept the appointment for its full term.
-Once eligibility is established, IES will advise on the procedures and time frame required to obtain the chosen status and facilitate the timely filing of applications.
-The employment department or unit must then designate a single point of contact for IES to work with on the petition.
+The employing department or unit must consult with appropriate CGE staff prior to making a formal offer to a foreign national faculty or staff member to ensure the foreign national meets the basic eligibility requirements for the immigration classification necessary to accept the appointment for its full term.
+Once eligibility is established, CGE will advise on the procedures and time frame required to obtain the chosen status and facilitate the timely filing of applications.
+The employing department or unit must then designate a single point of contact for CGE to work with on the petition.